Yuelioi/docs-v3/Ue/blueprint/en/Lidar Point Cloud/Get Points in Sphere as Copies.md

 ---
-display_name: Get Points in Sphere as Copies
+title: Get Points in Sphere as Copies
 order: 30
 ---
 ## Navigation